jerik/socket-io-on-docker/README.md

 This shows: listenning on \*:3000
 And calling _localhost:3000_ works as well

-# Start with the docker part
+# Start with the docker guide
 Based on https://nodejs.org/en/docs/guides/nodejs-docker-webapp/

-1. package.json is already populated by the previous steps
+## 1. package.json is already populated by the previous steps
-2. copied the index.js to server.js to be inline with the tutorial.
+## 2. copied the index.js to server.js to be inline with the tutorial.
-3. Do the dockerfile stuff
+## 3. Do the dockerfile stuff

 ```bash
 # used the newest node version